Requirements

 This account highlighted in red (as an example would be something like this: user@netflixpartner.com ) will be the account to use to log into the editing systems and Slack (support channel).

-• Username: Your @netflixpartner.com account (as mentioned earlier)
+- Username: Your @netflixpartner.com account (as mentioned above)

-• Password: the password created in the previous step
+- Password: the password you set in the previous steps

 For the next step, we must have the application installed Teradici PCoIP clients, available for Windows, Mac and Linux.